kitnil/awesome/README.md

 - [libretorrent](https://github.com/proninyaroslav/libretorrent) - Free as in Freedom torrent client for Android.
 Mirrored from https://gitlab.com/proninyaroslav/libretorrent
 - [WebCamViewer](https://github.com/Volcanoscar/WebCamViewer) - With this fast, simple and modern Android application you can quickly create a list of all your favorite webcams.
 - [sms-backup-plus](https://github.com/jberkel/sms-backup-plus) - Backup Android SMS, MMS and call log to Gmail / Gcal / IMAP
-- [OpenLinkWith](https://github.com/tasomaniac/OpenLinkWith) - Open the current webpage you have in another app.
-Magic! 🔮
 - [vrapper](https://github.com/vrapper/vrapper) - Vim-like editing in Eclipse
 - [Pydev](https://github.com/fabioz/Pydev) - Python IDE for Eclipse
 - [oandbackup](https://github.com/jensstein/oandbackup) - backup manager for android